Haematopoiesis describes the process by which the cellular components of the blood are formed.

 Importantly, a blood film still remains as essential adjuvant investigation to the standard FBC.
 Values present on a standard FBC may include:

-The leucocyte count may be raised during infection and could be almost zero in neutropenic sepsis.
+The leucocyte count may be raised during infection and could be zero in neutropenic sepsis.
 A leucocyte count differential helps us further evaluate the leucocytes.
 For example, we can look for a neutrophilia (high neutrophils) or lymphocytosis (high lymphocytes).

 Platelets may be raised as part of the acute inflammatory response or in certain diseases such as the myeloproliferative disorders.

-The presence of anaemia, leucopenia and thrombocytopenia is referred to as pancytopenia and may indicate failure of the bone marrow and normal haematopoiesis.
+The presence of anaemia, leucopenia and thrombocytopenia together is referred to as pancytopenia and may indicate failure of the bone marrow and normal haematopoiesis.

 Have comments about these notes?
 Leave us feedback